m943040028/manifest/README.md

 ## Submitting changes

+To submit a patch to Fuchsia, you may first need to generate a cookie to authenticate you to GoogleSource (you know this is necessary if ```jiri cl mail``` prompts you for a username/password).
+To generate a cookie, log into GoogleSource and click the "Generate Password" link at the top of https://fuchsia.googlesource.com.
+Then, copy the generated text and execute it in a terminal.

-To submit a patch to Fuchsia:
+Once authenticated, follow these steps to submit a patch to Fuchsia:

 ```
 # create a new change (makes a new local branch, checks it out)